Conquerors Atlas Guide for 3.11

 Pull out all of the maps you have that are not yet completed (or, say, five at a time – or whatever you are comfortable rolling).
 Roll them all, open the Atlas, and right click on each of those maps on the Atlas in turn to check them.
 This is the only place in the game where the information about whether or not corruption is needed for the completion bonus exists, so we need to check each map in this way.

 During this time, completely ignore any spawns of Sirus or the Conquerors.
 If you the maps you are unlocking and gaining bonus on happen to progress Sirus or a Conqueror incidentally, then it is worth opening their zone and killing them, but don’t go out of your way to do so.
 I personally won’t run a single map I don’t need to do for completion in this time – even if I would only need one more map to do the Sirus fight.
 It can wait until after the Atlas has been fully completed.

 Throughout this process, you may find yourself getting bored of your league start character and feeling the itch to re-roll and start a new one.
-It is important to get your Atlas set up and have as much completion as you can done as early as possible, so I would advise against re-rolling too soon.
-I would consider the minimum amount of completion and Awakened completion bonus needed before you can comfortably roll a second character and not be at too much of a disadvantage to be around 130 maps unlocked with 110 completion bonus.
+It is important to get your Atlas set up and have as much completion as you can do, as early as possible, so I would advise against re-rolling too soon.
+I would consider the minimum amount of completion and Awakened completion bonus needed before you can comfortably roll a second character and not be at too much of a disadvantage to be around 130 completion bonus with 110 awakened completion bonus.